Pipil people: Language, etymology, and synonymy

-Today Nawat is seldom used except in some rural areas and mostly as phrases sustained in households in the Sonsonate and Ahuachapán departments.
+Today, Nawat is seldom used by the general population.
+It is mostly used in rural areas, mostly as phrases sustained in households, such as in the Sonsonate and Ahuachapán departments.
 Cuisnahuat and Santo Domingo de Guzmán have the highest concentration of Nawat speakers.
 Campbell's 1985 estimate (fieldwork 1970-1976) was 200 remaining speakers although as many as 2000 speakers have been recorded in official Mexican reports.
 Gordon (2005) reports only 20 speakers (from 1987).
-The exact number of speakers is difficult to determine because native Nawat speakers do not wish to be identified due to historic government repression of indigenous Salvadorans, such as La Matanza ("The Massacre") of 1932.
+The exact number of Native Nawat speakers is difficult to determine because many speakers have wished to remain unidentified, this is due to historic government repression of Indigenous Salvadorans.
+The most known example of this being La Matanza ("The Massacre") of 1932, where an estimated 40,000 Indigenous Salvadorans were executed by the government.
+This event caused many Indigenous Salvadorans who survived to stop passing on their Native language, traditions, and other cultural practices to their descendants.
+Many also stopped wearing traditional Indigenous clothing out of fear.